r3t-studios/marathon/docs/rfcs/0004-session-lifecycle.md

 - Vector clock + LWW determines final state
 - Locks are advisory (CRDTs provide safety net)

+**Convergence Behavior**:

+When the partition heals, the gossip protocol reconnects and nodes exchange their full state.
+The CRDT merge process happens automatically:
+1. Vector clocks from both partitions are compared
+2. Operations with concurrent clocks are merged using Last-Write-Wins (LWW) based on timestamps
+3. The final state reflects the operation with the highest timestamp
+4. Convergence typically completes within 1-2 seconds after reconnection

+**UX Implications**:

+Users in the "losing" partition may see their changes overridden.
+To minimize surprise:
+- Visual indicator shows when the app is disconnected (yellow/orange connection status)
+- On reconnection, entities that changed display a brief animation/highlight
+- A notification shows "Reconnected - syncing changes" with entity count
+- Changes made during disconnection that were overridden could be logged for potential manual recovery (future enhancement)

+The system prioritizes consistency over preserving every edit during splits, which is acceptable for collaborative creative work where real-time coordination is expected.

 ## Security Considerations

 Security in a peer-to-peer collaborative environment requires careful balance between usability and protection.
 This RFC addresses two primary security concerns: session access control and protocol integrity.